 How we are helping

-We’re excited this year to sponsor the CRAB Cup for accessible boating, formerly known as the Boatyard Bar & Grill Regatta benefitting CRAB.
-It is being held at Eastport Yacht Club on Saturday August 18.
+We’re excited this year to sponsor the CRAB Cup for accessible boating, formerly known as the Boatyard Bar & Grill Regatta benefiting CRAB.
+It is being held at Eastport Yacht Club on Saturday August 17.
 This is the organization’s biggest fundraiser of the year and they need your support.

 How you can help

-Skippers can register boats for $75 or, if you don’t want to race, you can buy event tickets to watch, enjoy dinner and three drinks for $50.
-Under 21s can join in for $15.
+Skippers can register boats for $75 or, if you don’t want to race, you can buy event tickets to watch, enjoy dinner, three drinks and a $10 donation with no line, all for $50.
 Everyone competes fiercely to win the All-Star Trophy, which awards the team or person who raises the most funds.
-To join in the fundraising, visit CRAB’s Crowdrise 2018 CRAB Skippers challenge page.
+To join in the fundraising, visit CRAB’s Crowdrise 2019 CRAB Skippers challenge page.

 CRAB Cup 2018